n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.respondToWebhook.md

 ### 1. Webhook node

-This node triggers the workflow when it receives incoming requests (for example, when the webhook URL is opened in a browser).
+This node triggers the workflow when it receives incoming requests (for example, when you open the webhook URL in a browser).

 1. In the **Path** field, enter a human-readable value (for example, `my-form`).
 2. From the **Respond** dropdown list, select **Using 'Respond to Webhook' node**.
-3. Click on **Execute Node** to run the node.
+3. Select **Execute Node** to run the node.
 4. In a new browser tab, open the URL shown in the **Test URL** field under **Webhook URLs**.

 ### 2. Respond to Webhook node